diemenator/go-chanstreaming/pkg/chanstreaming/README.md

 The `<-chan streaming lib` is a small collection of utilities built around golang's channels that implements **dataflow** paradigm, intended as convenient tool for building modular workflows and data streaming applications.

-The functions featured here accept read-only typed channels as inputs and return typed channels as outputs, allowing for easy composition and chaining of operations.
+The functions featured here accept read-only typed channels as inputs and return readonly-typed channels as outputs, allowing for easy composition and chaining of operations.

 Here you'll find:
 - `Map(fn, maxWorkers)` & `MapUnordered(fn, maxWorkers)`